dashih/backup-KeePass/README.md

 ## Instructions
 1. Clone this repo
 2. Copy `config_templ.json` to `config.json` and set all fields
-    a. `backupDir` - Directory to store backup files.
+    1. `backupDir` - Directory to store backup files.
 Use full path.
-    b. `downloadUrl` - Url to download KeePass database file.
+    2. `downloadUrl` - Url to download KeePass database file.
 See below if you are using OneDrive
 3. Run the script in cron.
 Every 10 minutes recommended.

 ## Obtain OneDrive download link